Exercise-Induced Asthma

 Environmental Conditions

-EIB symptoms can be aggravated by cold, dry air, and chlorinated pools.
+EIB symptoms can be aggravated by cold, dry air and chlorinated pools.

-If people with EIB are treated properly and take care of themselves, they may experience lifestyle-related complications.
+If people with EIB are adequately treated and take care of themselves, they may experience lifestyle-related complications.
 A sedentary lifestyle may lead to a lower quality of life if they stop exercising due to EIB.

 Exercise may lead to significant breathing difficulties, which can worsen if they do not manage their asthma symptoms.

-How To Prevent Exercise-Induced Asthma
+How to Prevent Exercise-Induced Asthma Symptoms

 Preventing EIB before it begins can be done in several ways: